- How Long Should You Spend in Hakone? - 22 June 2025

 You might find your options for when you can travel are more limited as you have fewer seats to pick from.

-On a Hikari train (one of the ones you can use with Japan Rail Pass), for example, only 35 seats are available in the Ordinary Class cars for those travelling with oversize baggage – about a third of the reserved seats available.
+On a Hikari train, for example, only 35 seats are available in the Ordinary Class cars for those travelling with oversized baggage – about a third of the reserved seats available.
+A 16-car Nozmi train will probably have double that.

 It Might Cost More

-You have to pay for a seat reservation.
-This won’t matter if you’re using the Japan Rail Pass as these are included for free as part of the service, but, if you’ve worked out it’s not the cost effective option for you, then you’ll be cancelling out some of the savings by having to use reserved seats.
+You have to pay for a seat reservation to use the oversized baggage seats.
+This won’t matter if you’re using the Japan Rail Pass, or some regional rail passes, as these are included for free as part of the service, but if you’ve worked out it’s not the cost-effective option for you, then you’ll be cancelling out some of the savings by having to use reserved seats.

 Comfort

-You may not be able to recline your seat with the luggage behind it.
+You may not be able to recline your seat with the luggage behind it if your cases are very large.

 Flexibility